Page 1 of 3

 The strange lines and shadings that appear are designed to help you position the button and UI components in general - more of how this works later.

-Now if we run the project - click the green button or use Run, Main Project menu option then the code will start being executed - where exactly?
+Now if we run the project - click the green button or use Run, Main Project menu option and select MyJFrame as the Main Class - then the code will start being executed - where exactly?

 A program generally has a single place to start running and in our case we need to specify that MyJFrame.java is the place to start.
 If you select Run then you can specify the class where the code starts executing - MyJFrame in this case.